 Purchase A Steering Wheel Cover

 Those who suffer from arthritis of the fingers may dread driving.
 In fact, some may even fear the danger they put themselves and others in.
-If you find it difficult to grip your car’s steering wheel cover you can purchase an easy grip and non-slipable steering wheel cover.
+If you find it difficult to grip your car’s steering wheel cover, consider buying an easy grip steering wheel cover.
+It is non-slipable.
 However, you will probably need to enlist the help of a friend or family member to install it.

 Jar Openers Serve Multiple Uses